Rank Sums Exercise 12 uses Data Set 33 “Disney World Wait Times” ... | Channels for Pearson+

 Paired Data

-Paired data refers to two sets of related observations, often collected from the same subjects under different conditions.
-In this context, it involves measuring wait times for the same ride at different times or conditions, allowing for a direct comparison of differences.
-This method helps control for variability between subjects, making it easier to detect effects or differences.
+Paired data refers to two sets of related observations, where each observation in one set is uniquely matched with an observation in the other set.
+This type of data is often used in experiments where the same subjects are measured under different conditions, allowing for a direct comparison.
+Analyzing paired data helps control for variability between subjects, making it easier to detect differences due to the treatment or condition being tested.

 Recommended video: